 As part of the Serious Violence Strategy, the Home Office is helping to raise awareness of county lines among frontline staff including teachers, health workers and those who work in the transport, housing and security sectors.
 These people are most likely to encounter individuals at risk.
 This will help staff spot potential victims and report concerns in order to safeguard our young people more effectively.

 A young person who is involved in county lines activity might show some of these signs:

-Below you will find a guidance booklet, as well as social media images and posters to help raise awareness of county lines.
-If you have any concerns about your child being at risk of criminal exploitation contact us at school for further guidance and support. firstname.lastname@example.org
+Below you will find the government guidance on county lines.
+If you have any concerns about your child being at risk of criminal exploitation, contact the Designated Safeguarding Lead at school for further guidance and support.

 Criminal exploitation of children and vulnerable adults: county lines – GOV.UK (www.gov.uk) (https://www.gov.uk/government/publications/criminal-exploitation-of-children-and-vulnerable-adults-county-lines/criminal-exploitation-of-children-and-vulnerable-adults-county-lines)